BlueG15/vercel-spotify-remake-helper/README.md

   **/getLink**:

-   input:
-    ```ts
-    {
-        isrc : string,
-        type? : "RICHSYNC" | "SUBTILES" | "LYRICS" //auto mode fetches all 3 and return the first in this priority that actuallyy correctly fetches
+   input: ```ts{ isrc : string, type? : "RICHSYNC" | "SUBTILES" | "LYRICS" //auto mode fetches all 3 and return the first in this priority that actuallyy correctly fetched}```
-      }
-      ```

    output:
     ```ts